Boost Your Google Ads Quality Score & Save Yourself Money

 However, if you’re already using Google Ads – or you’re about to start – you won’t get the most out of it if you haven’t mastered Quality Score.

-Failing to get to grips with it will push up the cost of your online advertising.
+Above all failing to get to grips with it will push up the cost of your online advertising.
 Ultimately, it will cost you money.

 And let’s be clear about something: Quality Score isn’t that tough.